Pushkraj-Space/blogosphere/README.md

 ## Database Setup
 * Create database "blogosphere" or whaterver name you choose in Mysql
-* Import blogosphere.sql file in database that you created
+* Import blogosphere.sql file in the database that you created
 * Start your Mysql server or XAMPP

 ## Run Locally